All templates

 Welcome!
-This short survey asks about your banking habits and views on sustainability claims from financial services.
-There are no right or wrong answers—please respond honestly.
-Your responses are confidential.
+This survey takes approximately 13 minutes and asks about your banking habits and views on sustainability claims from financial services providers.
+Your participation is voluntary—you may exit at any time.
+There are no right or wrong answers; we are interested in your honest opinions.
+All responses are confidential and will be reported only in aggregate.
+By continuing, you agree to participate.

 Multiple Choice

-Which providers do you currently use for everyday money management?
+Which of the following best describes the financial providers you currently use for everyday money management?

 • Traditional bank or credit union only